 U.S. M79 Grenade Launcher

-With Real Wood Stock & Foregrip
+All Metal with Real Wood Stock & Foregrip

 Single shot break open shoulder fired weapon